Crypto-Jaguars/Revo-Marketplace/TESTING_GUIDELINE.md

 # Testing Guide

-This document provides instructions on how to run unit tests (using Jest) and end-to-end tests (using Cypress) in the `revolutionary_farmers/web` project.
+This document provides instructions on how to run unit tests (using Jest) and end-to-end tests (using Cypress) in the `Revo-Marketplace` project.
 It also includes prerequisites and tips to ensure the tests run successfully.

 ## Prerequisites